eush77/relativistic-fs/README.md

 ### `rfs = require('relativistic-fs')`

-`relativistic-fs` wraps all functions from the [core fs][fs] module and exports them under the same name and interface:
+`relativistic-fs` exports all functions from the [core fs][fs] module under the same name and interface:

 ```js
 rfs.readdir(__dirname, function (err, files) {
   // ...
 });
 ```

+Functions that are wrapped to transform path arguments:

+- `writeFileSync(file, data[, options])`

 ### `rfs.install()`